josefsbreakfast/Polaris-Protocol/Disruption_Kit/Survivor_Tools/📱_Digital_But_Make_It_Secure/📜_ico_ready_contradiction_framing.md

 - **Metadata Chain Reconstruction**.

 It is essential for any regulatory-facing Polaris bundle
 or any user preparing to take an institution to the ICO with grace, accuracy, and lethal precision.

+_Last updated: 2025-12-10_